vainavinair/mannigrad/README.md

 **Credit:**
 - Original concept and tutorial by [Andrej Karpathy](https://www.youtube.com/watch?v=VMj-3S1tku0)
-- Extensions and new features by [Your Name]
+- Extensions and new features by yours truly.